mottyeytan/LinkKodKod-project/README.md

 ---

 ## Project Description
-web app like facebook, you can register, login, watch and creat posts
+web app like facebook, you can register, login, watch and create posts

 ---